Non-vanishing of special $L$-values of cusp forms on GL(2) with totally split prime power twists: Galois averages of the special -values

 for any prime ideals $\fp$ of $\O_F$ and a number $\theta\in [0,\frac{1}{2}]$ to be specified in Section \ref{det}.
 Hence, for $\e>0$ and each integral ideal $\fa$ of $\O_F$, we have

 where $d(\fa)$ is the number of the integral ideals of $F$ dividing $\fa$.

 From now on, we do not consider the variables related to $f$ and $F$ in the implicit constants of our estimations.
-First, we estimate the last term (\ref{2nd:Lvalue}) of the averaged $L$-value by following:
+First, we estimate the last term (\ref{2nd:Lvalue}) of the averaged $L$-value by following: \begin{prop} For $\e>0$ and $y>0$, we have that